 "My friends and I booked a room at the Nubian Oasis Hotel which is about 200m down the road from the Oasis.
 While trying to find the Nubian Oasis we walked into the Oasis thinking that it may be the Nubian.
 (The lonely planet book said that the Nubian Oasis was called The Oasis until recently).
 I pointed to the description of the Nubian in the lonely planet (which included the name, address and phone number) and asked the manager if the Oasis was the same place (ie the Nubian).
 He said it was and gave us a room.
 The room was very nice and the people working there seemed friendly.
 However, the next day we discovered that the manager had lied and we were at the wrong place.
 I asked him again if we were indeed at the Nubian and he lied again.
 When I asked why his phone number was different from the one listed in the lonely planet he gave the excuse that they now have a new cellphone number.
 He then tried to charge us triple what the rates are onine (for both the Oasis and the Nubian).
 It was disappointing to be flat out lied to and while the rooms are nice I would recommend going to the Nubian Oasis.
 When I spoke to the manager at the Nubian Oasis he said that our case wasn't the first time the Oasis has stolen business from the Nubian."

 - Travel date: 6th April 2008

+"This is a nice hotel.
+It is very much a local, family run establishment as opposed to a Western chain and is priced accordingly, e.g. cheap as chips.
+They really do go out of their way to make guests comfortable.
+The other reviews here match our experience.
+We did find Luxor really tiring with the constant badgering.
+It is much worse than Cairo or Hurghada, the other places we stayed.
+Understandable but annoying.
 Also, we booked a falucca trip with the hotel.
 Would advise against this, not that there was anything wrong with the recommended boat, but when we went the next day there was no wind.
 We ended up being rowed and dragged rather than sailing.
 Suggest that if you want to sample a falucca wait until there is a good wind then just pick one at the waterfront.
 Oh, forget Banana Island.
 Total rip off and waste of time."

 - Travel date: 23rd March 2008

 Fantastic place to stay

 - Travel date: 2nd March 2008

 Sublime hotel - unbelievable value for money